MayukhGhosh-web/learn-git/README.md

 8. Open terminal.
 9. Now we add this modified file in the repository using the comment "git add .\README.md".
 10. Now we check the status using comment "git status".
-11. Now we use the comment "git comit -m " to complete the file changes.
+11. Now we use the comment "git commit -m " to complete the file changes.
 12. Now we publish the file with "git push origin main".
+13. To load the modified changes from other user, use "git pull origin main".